microsoft/msbuild-lab335-agentic-rag/lab/exercise-4-enable-agentic-features.md

 +++*azd up*+++

 This will take a few minutes to complete.
 You can monitor the progress in the terminal window.
+Once complete you will see the endpoint url for the deployed app in the terminal. **CTRL + Click** the URL to open the app in your browser.

 ## Step 2: Test the App with Agentic Features